zopefoundation/zope.event/docs/theory.rst

 .. note::

-   This section explains both why an applciation or framework might publish events, and various ways the integrator might configure the subscribers to achieve different goals.
+   This section explains both why an application or framework might publish events, and various ways the integrator might configure the subscribers to achieve different goals.